wilsjame/how-to-nasa/index.md

 https://api.nasa.gov/planetary/apod?api_key=DEMO_KEY
 ```

-In your own application, use your personal API key instead of the DEMO_KEY.
 Append additional parameters to the querystring with with `&` and use `=` to create name/value pairs like before.

-Here is an example requesting the first APOD image:
+Here is an example request for the first APOD image:

 ```markdown
 https://api.nasa.gov/planetary/apod?api_key=DEMO_KEY&date=1995-06-16
 ```

 ### What gets received
 ## Example call